whitphx/whitphx.info/content/blog/20211214-streamlit-app-engine/index.md

 You **do not have to** use a custom runtime (an original Docker image).
 The flexible environment offers an official Python runtime as https://cloud.google.com/appengine/docs/flexible/python/runtime and you can use it.

-You can also use a custom runtime.
-For example, it is a nice option when you want to use a different Python version from the one provided as the official runtime or when you already have a working Docker image.
+Still, you can also use a custom runtime.
+For example, it is a nice option when you want to use a different Python version or when you already have a working Docker image.

 NOTE:
 As of 2021/12/12, [the document](https://cloud.google.com/appengine/docs/flexible/python/runtime) says the Python version on the built-in Python3 runtime is `3.7.2`, but it is actually `3.6.10` known from `sys.version` at least in the `asia-northeast1` zone (Tokyo).